On the stable hom relation and stable degenerations of Cohen-Macaulay modules: Stable hom relation on Cohen-Macaulay modules

 Now let us consider the full subcategory of the functor category of $\CMR$ which is called the Auslander category.
-We give a brief review of the Auslander category (see \cite[Chapter 4 and 13]{Y} for the detail).
-The Auslander category $\modC$ is the category whose objects are finitely presented contravariant additive functors from $\CMR$ to the category of Abelian groups and whose morphisms are natural transformations between functors.
-The following lemma will be a key of our result in this section.
+We give a brief review of the Auslander category (see \cite[Chapter 4 and 13]{Y} for details).
+The Auslander category $\modC$ is the category whose objects are finitely presented contravariant additive functors from $\CMR$ to the category of abelian groups and whose morphisms are natural transformations between functors.
+The following lemma is a key of our result in this section.
+For an additive subcategory $\mathcal{A}$ of an abelian category, which is skeletally small and closed under extensions, we denote by $K_0 (\mathcal{A} )$ the Grothendieck group of $\mathcal{A}$.